52 Denver Urban Hikes–A Week-by-Week Challenge

 January 15.
 New to Denver?
 Continue getting the lay of the land by walking the Union Station neighborhood.
 Start at Union Station, then head out on this route.

 January 22.
 Music is a big part of Denver’s history.
 Some think Denver’s music scene is at Red Rocks, but it has roots in Whittier’s neighborhood.
 Here, you’ll find the George C Morrison Park.
-It’s a linear park along Martin Luther King Jr. Blvd, which connects you to other wonderful parks that feature portions of Denver’s African-American history.
-Along with a chain of three other parks dedicated to African-American history in Denver, you’ll find a sweet retreat into the music scene.
+It’s a linear park along Martin Luther King Jr. Blvd, which connects you to other beautiful parks that feature portions of Denver’s African-American history.
+Along with a chain of three different parks dedicated to African-American history in Denver, you’ll find a sweet retreat into the music scene.
 Beat it to this loop for an intro to some of the best music in Denver.

-If you’ve worked up an appetite walking through Whittier, stop in at the Whittier Cafe and get a Denver Egg Burger.
+If you’ve worked up an appetite walking through Whittier, stop at the Whittier Cafe and get a Denver Egg Burger.
 Who knew Denver had a Denver Egg Burger?

 January 29.
 Put on your gear and get out on Segment 8 of the 9 Creeks Loop.
 It’s along the Cherry Creek Trail to the Platte River, and the city does a great job of keeping the trail clear of snow and ice.
 It’s a great walk in the winter.
 This is a one-way hike, or you can hike it as an out-n-back for as far as you want to walk.